CN-TU/reinforcement-learning-for-per-flow-buffer-sizing/README.md

 To plot the behavior of an AQM mechanism and get performance metrics, run, for example, the following command:

     ./plot_df.py results/RLQueueDisc/logs/*

+# Pre-trained weights

+All weights that are used to generate the plots in the paper can be found in the directory ```reinforcement-learning-for-per-flow-buffer-sizing/ns-allinone-3.30.1/ns-3.30.1/results/RLQueueDisc/weights```.